apnadkarni/blt/doc/listview.rst

 *pathName* **yposition** *itemName*
   Returns the vertical position of the item from top of the *listview* window.
-The returned value is in pixels. *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+The returned value is in pixels. *ItemName* may be a label, index, or tag, but may not represent more than one item.

 *pathName* **yview moveto** fraction
-  Adjusts the vertical view in the *listview* window so the portion of the menu starting from *fraction* is displayed.  *Fraction* is a number between 0.0 and 1.0 representing the position vertically where to start displaying the menu.
+  Adjusts the vertical view in the *listview* window so the portion of the list starting from *fraction* is displayed.  *Fraction* is a number between 0.0 and 1.0 representing the position vertically where to start displaying the list.

 *pathName* **yview scroll** *number* *what*
   Adjusts the view in the window vertically according to *number* and